 - Background documents together in a single PDF: CV, transcript or diploma, job description

 - Points Tally Form as a separate, single PDF.
 This helps our reviewers compare activities listed on your Tally form with your supporting documentation.

 - Supporting documentation in a single PDF:

-- Please ensure that the documents that support your accomplishments—including any IRP form(s)—are in the order listed on your Points Tally Form.
+- Please ensure that the documents that support your accomplishments—including any IPR form(s)—are in the order listed on your Points Tally Form.

 - If you list an activity on your Points Tally form, please be sure to include supporting documentation for the activity.
 If you submit supporting documents for an activity, please be sure the activity listed on the Points Tally form.